cheirokmeta/mosyle-py/README.md

 # mosyle-py
 ### INTRODUCTION

-This project provides examples for accessing [Mosyle](https://mosyle.com) account & device data.
+This project provides examples for accessing [Mosyle](https://mosyle.com) account & device data with their API.

 ### USAGE